Close Menu

 Scientists have discovered an ancient fossil of the earliest animal on geological record.
 Called “Dickinsoni”, this strange oval creature had rib-like segments running along its body that lived on Earth 558 million years ago.

-According to a new paper published last week in Science, in which researchers argue an iconic fossil from this time period is the oldest known animal that would have been visible without the help of a microscope.
+According to a new paper published last week in Science, researchers argue that an iconic fossil from this time period is the oldest known animal that would have been visible without the help of a microscope.

 The scientists discovered molecules of fat in an ancient fossil of an oval-shaped creature called Dickinsonia, growing up to 1.4 meters in length.